princeton-nlp/SWE-agent/README.md

 ## 💽 Usage <a name="usage"></a>
 There are two steps to the SWE-agent pipeline.
 First SWE-agent takes an input GitHub issue and returns a pull request that attempts to fix it.
 We call that step *inference*.
 The second step (currently, only available for issues in the SWE-bench benchmark) is to *evaluate* the pull request to verify that it has indeed fixed the issue.

+_NOTE_: At this moment, there are known issues with a small number of repositories that don't install properly for `arm64` / `aarch64` architecture computers.
+We're working on a fix, but if you'd like to run and evaluate on the entirety of SWE-bench, the easiest way is by using an `x86` machine.

 ### 👩‍💻 Inference <a name="inference"></a>
 **Inference on *any* GitHub Issue**: Using this script, you can run SWE-agent on any GitHub issue!
 ```